 Marc Alexander, Tristan Darricau, Derk Ruitenbeek

-The phpBB Admin Control Panel user interface has been in use since the release of phpBB 3.0 in 2007.
-Naturally, its design is no longer up-to-date with the ever evolving design language of current websites.
+The phpBB Admin Control Panel has been in use since the release of phpBB 3.0 in 2007.
+Naturally, its design and codebase is no longer manageable with the ever evolving trends and practicies.
 In addition to that, concerns about it being over-complex and not intuitive to use have been voiced before.

 - Create a concept for a new ACP user interface structure keeping usability in mind